qc16/evrynet-node/deploy/testnet/README.md

 Everything was setup.
 You only need to run this script
 `./deploy/testnet/deploy.sh <path_to_share_volumes> <rpc_corsdomain> <wanna_to_deploy_explorer>`

-Ex: `./deploy/testnet/deploy.sh /Volumes/Work/Projects/KyberNetwork/evrynet-client/deploy/testnet/nodes/data http://localhost:8080 y`
+Ex: `./deploy/testnet/deploy.sh /Volumes/Work/Projects/KyberNetwork/evrynet-client/deploy/testnet/nodes/data localhost y`
 - `path_to_share_volumes` is a path to folder where you want to share volumes with docker.
 The folder must include nodekey and keystore in each node.
 Ex: `deploy/testnet/nodes/data`
 - `rpc_corsdomain` is a domain which was allowed to call RPC API to node
 - `wanna_to_deploy_explorer` if you wanna deploy explorer, input is `y`